Protecting the Disability Vote

 • Mail your application and identity verification documents to your Town/City Clerk.

-• Note: if you choose to register by mail, you must register by the close of business 21 days before Election Day.
+• Note: If you choose to register by mail, you must register by the close of business 21 days before Election Day.

 To learn more about how to register to vote, visit the Secretary of State’s website.